ROSS-org/ROSS/README-vis.md

 ### Real Time Sampling
 This collects data at real time intervals specified by the user.
 It is turned on using `--real-time-samp=n`, where n is the number of milliseconds per interval.
 This collects all of the same data as the GVT-based instrumentation, as well as some other metrics, which is the difference in GVT and virtual time for each KP and cycle counters for the PEs.
+The difference in GVT and KP virtual time is always recorded per KP, regardless of how `--granularity` is set.
 The granularity can be switched as described in the section on the GVT-based instrumentation.

 When collecting on a PE basis, this is the data format: